prabhjot93/Data-Analysis-using-Pyspark/README.md

 4.ETL (Extract, Transform, Load) Process

-Objective: Perform the ETL to extract data,
+Objective: Perform the ETL to extract data.
-ETL Tasks:
-Extract data from tables.
 Transform data using filtering, aggregations, or joins.
 Load cleaned and transformed data to the dimension and fact tables.